SoerenPannier/emdi/CONTRIBUTING.md

 in the `man` folder are overwritten when building the package.

 ### On enhancing the code

 Still here?
 Amazing!
-Just some notes regarding our style we use snake_case for practically everything, and try to stay within the 80 characters per line boundary!
+Just some notes regarding our style we (try to) use snake_case for practically everything, and try to stay within the 80 characters per line boundary!
 Make sure a new function is documented (see above) and contains both tests, and an example.